fpga-spelling/fpga-spelling/readme.md

 At this point are free to exclude dictionaries.
 If you for example don't want the VHDL or "other" terms, then those entries can simply be removed from the JSON.

+Also the list of file types that should be checked can be modified freely.